-This includes a Sales Normalization Adjustment (SNA) mechanism for residential and small nonresidential customers (≤ 30 kW) and a Lost Revenue Recovery Adjustment (LRRA), for large nonresidential customers (between 31 kW and 1 MWa).
+This includes a Sales Normalization Adjustment (SNA) mechanism for residential and small nonresidential customers ( $\leq$ 30 kW) and a Lost Revenue Recovery Adjustment (LRRA), for large nonresidential customers (between 31 kW and 1 MWa).
+In PGE's 2019 general rate case, the Commission approved the inclusion of nonresidential customers with demands of up to 200 kW in the SNA mechanism beginning in 2019.

-- The SNA is based on the difference between actual, weather-adjusted usage per customer and that projected in PGE's 2018 general rate case.
-The SNA mechanism applies to approximately 62% of 2018 base revenues - The LRRA is based on the difference between actual energy-efficiency savings (as reported by the ETO) and those incorporated in the applicable load forecast.
-The LRRA mechanism applies to approximately 26% of 2018 base revenues
+- The SNA is based on the difference between actual usage per customer and that projected in PGE's 2019 general rate case.
+The SNA mechanism applies to approximately 77% of 2019 customer revenues - The LRRA is based on the difference between actual energy-efficiency savings (as reported by the ETO) and those incorporated in the applicable load forecast.
+The LRRA mechanism applies to approximately 13% of 2019 customer revenues